 American Airlines Center hosts a busy calendar of big-time arena concerts in styles to suit every taste.
 Coming up:

-Jan.
-3 Enjoy the world's most beloved classical music, performed by its most admired masters.
+Mar.
+14-15 Enjoy the world's most beloved classical music, performed by its most admired masters.
 Chamber Music International's 28th Season presents a once-in-a-lifetime experience with timeless music.
-CMI is proud to present two of the finest young artists in January - violinist Augustin Hadelich and pianist Joyce Yang - ever to grace the concert stage in a rare recital appearance.
 Performances are at the Dallas City Performance Hall, 2520 Flora St. and at St. Barnabas Presbyterian Church, 1220 W. Belt Line Rd. in Richardson.
 Information: www.chambermusicinternational.org.

 - Dallas City Performance Hall: Via DART Rail Red Line, Blue Line, Green Line or Orange Line to Pearl/Arts District Station